macports/macports-guide/README.md

 # The MacPorts Guide

-This is the MacPorts documentation directory.
+The MacPorts guide is the main documentation of MacPorts, providing information on the use of the port(1) tool, the Portfile format, and the project's policies.

 ## Building

 To generate it you have to checkout the entire "macports-guide" repository,